chuckcoughlin/bert/docs/testplan.md

 ```

 * ![green](/images/ball_green.png) ``Sane Startup`` - When the robot is first powered on,
 its limbs are in unknown positions.
-As part of the startup seqeunce, read the positions of
+As part of the startup sequence, read the positions of
 all joints and move those
 that are outside configured limits to the closest "legal" value.
 When this initialization
 is complete, issue a response stating that the robot is ready.